spalaciobe/Portfolio/README.md

 # Sebastian Palacio Betancur - Projects Portfolio

 ## About Me
-I'm Sebastian Palacio Betancur, a passionate engineer specializing in **Robotics**, **AI**, **Data Science**, and **Networking**.
+I'm Sebastian Palacio Betancur, a passionate engineer specializing in **Robotics**, **AI** and **Data Science**.
 I have experience working on a wide range of projects from object detection using deep learning models to designing autonomous robotic systems.
 I strive to solve real-world problems with innovative technology.

 ### Contact Information
 - **LinkedIn**: [LinkedIn Profile](www.linkedin.com/in/sebastianpalaciobetancur)